mono/website/docs/advanced/pinvoke/index.md

 This means that you cannot use classes to invoke unmanaged functions that expect pass-by-value variables (such as the *WRONG* function, above).

 There are two other issues with classes.
-First of all, classes by default use [http:/monodoc/F:System.Runtime.InteropServices.LayoutKind.Auto LayoutKind.Auto] layout.
+First of all, classes by default use [LayoutKind.Auto](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.LayoutKind.Auto) layout.
 This means that the ordering of class data members is unknown, and won't be determined until runtime.
 The runtime can rearrange the order of members in any way it chooses, to optimize for access time or data layout space.
-As such, you *MUST* use the [http:/monodoc/T:System.Runtime.InteropServices.StructLayoutAttribute StructLayout] attribute and specify a [http:/monodoc/E:System.Runtime.InteropServices.LayoutKind LayoutKind] value of [http:/monodoc/F:System.Runtime.InteropServices.LayoutKind.Sequential LayoutKind.Sequential] or [http:/monodoc/F:System.Runtime.InteropServices.LayoutKind.Explicit LayoutKind.Explicit].
+As such, you *MUST* use the [StructLayout](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.StructLayoutAttribute) attribute and specify a [LayoutKind](http://docs.go-mono.com/index.aspx?link=E:System.Runtime.InteropServices.LayoutKind) value of [LayoutKind.Sequential](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.LayoutKind.Sequential) or [LayoutKind.Explicit](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.LayoutKind.Explicit).

 Secondly, classes (again, by default) only have in-bound marshaling.
 That is, [Step 4](#marshal-step-4) (copying the unmanaged memory representation back into managed memory) is ommitted.
-If you need the unmanaged memory to be copied back into managed memory, you must addorn the **DllImport** function declaration argument with an [http:/monodoc/T:System.Runtime.InteropServices.OutAttribute Out] attribute.
-You will also need to use the [http:/monodoc/T:System.Runtime.InteropServices.InAttribute In] attribute if you want copy-in and copy-out behavior.
+If you need the unmanaged memory to be copied back into managed memory, you must addorn the **DllImport** function declaration argument with an [Out](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.OutAttribute) attribute.
+You will also need to use the [In](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.InAttribute) attribute if you want copy-in and copy-out behavior.
 To summarize:

 -   Using `[In]` is equivalent to not specifying any parameter attributes, and will skip Step 4 (copying unmanaged memory into managed memory).
 -   Using `[Out]` will skip Step 2 (copying managed memory into unmanaged memory).